Ulakhan-Sis Range

 The Ulakhan-Sis Range (Улахан-Сис; Улахан Сис) is a mountain range in the Sakha Republic, Far Eastern Federal District, Russia.

 This range is one of the areas of Yakutia where baydzharakhs are found.
-Kigilyakh rock formations are also found on this range, some of them quite impressive.
+Kigilyakh rock formations are also found on this range.

 History

 The Ulakhan-Sis was first mapped in the summer of 1870 by geographer and ethnologist Baron Gerhard von Maydell (1835–1894) during his pioneering research of East Siberia.

 Kular is an abandoned settlement that was located in the range area.

 Geography

 The Ulakhan-Sis Range rises in the southeastern limits of the Yana-Indigirka Lowland, northwest and west of the Kolyma Lowland and northeast of the Aby Lowland, along the interfluve of the Erna and Shandrin rivers in the northwest, Shangina in the south, and Khatysty and Arga-Yuryakh in the southeast.